Last Updated on

 Find people who can work without a social environment

 There’s no doubt that remote work environments are less social than co-located ones.
 People on remote teams should naturally be comfortable working in that type of environment – even thrive in it.
 This doesn’t mean that your remote workers should be completely shut off from the rest of the team.
-You should still foster socializing through digital “water cooler” spaces like team wide Slack channels or Friday video conferencing happy hours.
+You should still foster socializing through digital “water cooler” spaces like team wide Slack channels, virtual parties, and Friday video conferencing happy hours.
 This will ensure morale and company culture between remote workers is reinforced.

 Enlist the help from HR, as well as recruitment resources, to identify employees that are a good fit for the remote roles.
 Look for people that are self-motivated, have good verbal and written communication skills, comfortable with communication technologies, and have excellent time management skills.

 When hiring for a remote role, conduct in-person or video interviews to gauge the candidates’ interpersonal skills.
 Also, use online assessments to evaluate their level of self-motivation and other attributes that will make them an effective member of your team.

 From that first moment of the remote onboarding process, a strong project manager must recognize that running an effective remote team means relying on technology that can create challenges from time to time.
 While these challenges may test you, they will certainly help you become a better leader for your remote team.
 We’ve laid out a few key areas that require a bit more attention to excel in the long term.

 Provide Comprehensive Onboarding